Mammography: History

+In 1985, László Tabár and colleagues documented findings from mammographic screening involving 134,867 women aged 40 to 79.
+Using a single mediolateral oblique image, they reported a 31% reduction in mortality.
+Dr. Tabár has since written many publications promoting mammography in the areas of epidemiology, screening, early diagnosis, and clinical-radiological-pathological correlation.

-Arguments against mammography
+Arguments against screening mammography

 The use of mammography as a screening tool for the detection of early breast cancer in otherwise healthy women without symptoms is seen by some as controversial.

 Keen and Keen indicated that repeated mammography starting at age fifty saves about 1.8 lives over 15 years for every 1,000 women screened.
-This result has to be seen against the adverse effects of errors in diagnosis, over-treatment, and radiation exposure.
+This result has to be weighed against the adverse effects of errors in diagnosis, over-treatment, and radiation exposure.

 The Cochrane analysis of screening indicates that it is "not clear whether screening does more good than harm".
 According to their analysis, 1 in 2,000 women will have her life prolonged by 10 years of screening, while 10 healthy women will undergo unnecessary breast cancer treatment.
 Additionally, 200 women will experience significant psychological stress due to false positive results.

+The Cochrane Collaboration (2013) concluded after ten years that trials with adequate randomization did not find an effect of mammography screening on total cancer mortality, including breast cancer.
+The authors of this Cochrane review write: "If we assume that screening reduces breast cancer mortality by 15% and that overdiagnosis and over-treatment is at 30%, it means that for every 2,000 women invited for screening throughout 10 years, one will avoid dying of breast cancer and 10 healthy women, who would not have been diagnosed if there had not been screening, will be treated unnecessarily.
+Furthermore, more than 200 women will experience important psychological distress including anxiety and uncertainty for years because of false positive findings."
+The authors conclude that the time has come to re-assess whether universal mammography screening should be recommended for any age group.
+They state that universal screening may not be reasonable.
+The Nordic Cochrane Collection updated research in 2012 and stated that advances in diagnosis and treatment make mammography screening less effective today, rendering it "no longer effective".
+They conclude that "it therefore no longer seems reasonable to attend" for breast cancer screening at any age, and warn of misleading information on the internet.